5 Tips for teaching social studies using interactive lessons (Blog image)

 Star teaching social studies with Nearpod’s interactive tools

 The Nearpod Social Studies Program is a K-12 supplemental curricular program that works with you to create immersive social studies experiences that make students a part of every instructional moment.
-Get 2,500+ standards-aligned interactive lessons, videos, and activities exclusive to the program to help you make every lesson memorable, bring social studies to life, and give students more ways to learn.
-This program is available as an add-on for school or district licenses.
+Administrators can schedule a call with an expert to explore Nearpod Social Studies and unlock the full power of Nearpod for schools and districts.

 New to Nearpod?
 Sign up for free here to access these lessons!